-Canon G9 X versus Canon M5
+Canon G9 X vs M5

-The Canon PowerShot G9 X and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in October 2015 and September 2016.
+The Canon PowerShot G9 X and the Canon EOS M5 are two digital cameras that were announced, respectively, in October 2015 and September 2016.
 The G9X is a fixed lens compact, while the M5 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X) and an APS-C (M5) sensor.
-The G9X has a resolution of 20 megapixel, whereas the M5 provides 24 MP.
+The G9X has a resolution of 20 megapixels, whereas the M5 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is considerably larger (82 percent) than the Canon G9 X. In this context, it is worth noting that neither the G9X nor the M5 are weather-sealed.